Skip NavigationSkip to Primary Content

-the Laser sterilizes as it lases, and only the Laser beam touches the tissue.
+The laser sterilizes as it lases, and it is the only laser beam that touches the tissue.

-the Laser allows destruction of abnormal tissue and preserves normal tissue.
+The laser allows for the destruction of abnormal tissue and preserves normal tissue.
 It allows normal, gentle healing with little or no scarring.